Research basis: an audit of marketing/ (the nodetool.ai Next.js site), docs/, the 61 example

 - Lead use case: Product Video Generator (

-- Target keywords: “AI product video generator”, “AI content calendar tool”, “brand asset generator AI”, “AI ad video tool open source” (§3).
+/marketinglists these as “coming soon” teaser cards (no dead links — they get real hrefs onceuseCaseEntries.tsgains matching entries and page folders with real generated assets). - Target keywords: “AI product video generator”, “AI content calendar tool”, “brand asset generator AI”, “AI ad video tool open source” (§3) — in the page’s metadata/keywords.

 - Differentiation angle: same BYOK/no-markup argument as